sh92/ScalaRecommenderSystem/README.md

-# Scala Spark Recommender System Tutorial
+# Scala Recommender System Tutorial

 * This is my first ttutorial for scala recommender system